-2.2.
 Selecting a random sample

-The first step in selecting a random sample is to identify all eligible persons during the review period (1 April - 30 June) for each of the audited services.
+The first step in selecting a random sample is to identify all eligible persons during the three month review period (1 April - 30 June) for each of the audited services.
 You will be asked to enter this total number of eligible women / children by service in each audit.
 In research terms, this is the 'sampling frame'.
 From those eligible, random samples of 25 patient health records are to be retrospectively selected for each service.
-A sample of 25 is the minimum, should a DHB want more precision in their results, they may elect to audit a larger number of cases (should be identified a priori and still be a random sample process).
+A sample of 25 is the minimum, should a district want more precision in their results, they may elect to audit a larger number of cases (should be identified a priori and still be a random sample process).

 The Quality Manager, Clinical Records or IT Help should be involved in identifying the number of eligible persons and selecting the random sample.
-Refer to the VIP Tool Kit document 'How to select an audit sample' (available through the VIP Dropbox).
+Refer to the VIP Tool Kit document 'How to select an audit sample' (available in the VIP Dropbox or upon request we can mail this to you).

-2.3.
-Starting a new audit
+Starting a new Snapshot audit